NeuroJSON/jnifti/JNIfTI_specification.md

 storage of multiple datasets, data compression, flexible data grouping and user-defined metadata fields.

-By using JSON/UBJSON compatible JData constructs, JNIfTI provides a highly portable, versatile and extensible framework to store a large variety of neuroanatomical and functional image data.
+By using JSON/BJData compatible JData constructs, JNIfTI provides a highly portable, versatile and extensible framework to store a large variety of neuroanatomical and functional image data.
 Both text and binary formats are readable with self-explanatory keywords.
-The broad availability of JSON and UBJSON parsers, along with the simple underlying syntax, allows one to easily share, parse and process such data files without imposing extensive programming overhead.
+The broad availability of JSON and BJData parsers, along with the simple underlying syntax, allows one to easily share, parse and process such data files without imposing extensive programming overhead.
 The flexible data organization and referencing mechanisms offered by the underlying JData specification make it possible to record and share large scale complex neuroimaging